masterlooser/pAMS2Spotter/README.md

   Drop the dbghelp.dll from here into the Folder.

   After your First Launch of the Game, the Program will create a "pAMS2Spotter.txt" in the same Folder, this can be edited to adjust the Volume of the Spotter.
-(0 - 100)
+(0 - 100)(u have to restart the game for the changes to take effect!)

 Known Issues: